duinomaker/HexoBlog/source/SICP/exercises/2-4/index.md

 For generic operations with explicit dispatch, when you add a new type, you have to edit every existing operation; when you add a new operation, you have to create an operation that takes account of all types.
 This style is appropriate for a system in which new operations must often be added.

-For message-passing, when you add a new type, you have to create a new “operation dispatcher” that does all operations; when you add a new operation, you have to edit every existing “operation dispatcher”.
+For message-passing, when you add a new type, you have to create a new “operation dispatcher” that does all operations; when you add a new operation, you have to edit every existing “operation dispatcher.”
 This style is appropriate for a system in which new types must often be added.

 I placed data-directed style at last, because it actually eliminates the deficiencies above.
 In this style, operations are organized in a table.
 To add a new type, you can fill out a new column in the table, that is, create a package for that type, as what we've done in the book.
 To add a new operation, you can fill out a new row in the table, that is, create a package for that operation.
 Everything is additive no matter whether you're adding a new type or a new operation.